Review your answers to find out how you scored.

 d.
 All of the above

 Answer: D. According to the American Society for Colposcopy and Cervical Pathology, having a routine PAP smear can prevent almost all cervical cancers if done routinely and abnormal tests are treated according to the guidelines.
-According to gynecologic oncologist Julie Chapman, MD, women age 26 and younger should have the papillomavirus (HPV) vaccination as well.
+According to our gynecologic oncology team, women age 45 and younger should have the papillomavirus (HPV) vaccination as well.
 HPV causes 95% of cervical cancers.